Alan Ruschel

-Alan Luciano Ruschel ([ˈalɐ̃ ˈʁuʃew]; born 23 August 1989), known as Alan Ruschel, is a Brazilian professional footballer who plays as a left back.
-He is currently playing for Juventude.
+Alan Luciano Ruschel ([ˈalɐ̃ ˈʁuʃew]; born 23 August 1989), known as Alan Ruschel, is a Brazilian professional footballer who plays as a left back for Juventude.

 Ruschel was one of just six survivors in the crash of LaMia Airlines Flight 2933, which killed 71 people including 19 Chapecoense players.

 Club career

 Born in Nova Hartz, Rio Grande do Sul, Ruschel started his career at Juventude.
 He made his senior debut on 20 January 2009, starting in a 1–0 Campeonato Gaúcho home win against Sapucaiense.

 Despite appearing regularly in the year's Gauchão, Ruschel never established himself a starter for Juventude, and subsequently served loans at Pelotas and Luverdense.
 In May 2013, he joined Chapecoense permanently.

 On 3 July 2013, Ruschel was caught in a doping exam, and was suspended for six months on 6 August.
 On 26 December of that year, however, he signed for Série A club Internacional.

 A backup to Fabrício, Ruschel made his top tier debut on 14 September 2014 by starting in a 2–0 home win against Botafogo.
 The following 8 January, he signed a new three-year deal with the club.

 On 6 August 2015, Ruschel was loaned to fellow top-tier club Atlético Paranaense, until December.
 After appearing in just one match, he suffered a knee injury and his loan was cut short.

 On 7 June 2016, Ruschel returned to Chape, now in a temporary deal until the end of the campaign.
 He acted as a second-choice to Dener as his side reached the 2016 Copa Sudamericana Finals for the first time ever.